 A surprising number of lawyer jokes involve scenarios of death and hell; we are therefore, understandably, hugely vested in proving that we're not evil people.

-Legal scholarship has a very complex and awkward relationship with the idea of 'efficiency'.
-Scholars like to think that they are promoting social justice in all its forms, and unfortunately the idea of efficiency doesn't seem to be extremely honourable, being connected as it is with capitalist markets and correlated associations such as greed, selfishness, and, most embarrassing of all, great wealth.
-It therefore seems impossible to write about efficiency without sounding like a cruel person who cares nothing about the milk of human kindness.
+Second, the idea of efficiency tends to have some unfortunate connotations.
+Promoting efficiency doesn't seem to be an extremely honourable pastime, being connected as it is with capitalist markets and correlated associations: greed, selfishness, and, most embarrassing of all, great wealth.
+It therefore seems difficult to write about efficiency without sounding like a cruel person who cares nothing about the milk of human kindness.

 Many years ago, before the earth became polarized into simplistic Justice and Efficiency camps, and when it still seemed that perhaps there didn't have to be a contest between the two values, the idea of efficiency took centre stage in the company law reform debates preceding the UK's Companies Act of 2006.
-Some brave reformers put forward the idea that maybe the law should try to promote efficiency.
+Some brave reformers put forward the idea that maybe the law should try to promote efficiency?
 This was expressed in the Law Commissions' consultation documents as being based on various presumptions:

 Those were brave times.
 The primary goal was stated to be that of introducing policies 'to facilitate productive and creative activity in the economy in the most competitive and efficient way possible for the benefit of everyone'; efficiency was defined as 'maximum output and contribution to prosperity at minimum cost, rather than simple efficiency in the popular sense'.
 By 'efficiency in the popular sense' they meant, of course, efficiency in the unpopular sense because many people view 'efficiency' as a nasty word, don't they.
 'All he cares about is efficiency!' is never intended as a compliment.